blinkbitcoin/blink-for-woocommerce/docs/testing.md

 # End to end: a plain WordPress served by PHP's built-in server, no Docker.
 bash bin/install-e2e-site.sh
 npm run test:e2e

+# The plugin as WordPress.org receives it, which is what Plugin Check reads:
+bash bin/build-dist.sh
 ```

 `nix develop` provides PHP 8.3 with Xdebug, Composer, Node, subversion and a
 MySQL client.
 Xdebug matters: **pcov cannot produce branch coverage at all**, so
 it is not a substitute for the gate.

+## The distribution is not the repository

+`bin/build-dist.sh` applies `.distignore` to produce `build/blink-for-woocommerce`,
+which holds only what ships: the plugin file, `src`, `assets`, `languages`,
+`vendor` and the readme.
+The tests, build scripts, Nix flake and documentation
+stay behind.

+Quality checks that speak for WordPress.org — Plugin Check in particular — run
+against that directory, not the repository root.
+Pointed at the root they report
+problems in files no shop receives, which is both noise and, when the check
+blocks a merge, a demand to delete the development tooling.

+The directory is named after the plugin slug deliberately: Plugin Check infers
+the expected text domain from the directory name, so building into `dist` makes
+every translated string look like a text-domain mismatch.

 ## Why the unit tier has no WordPress